 As the old adage goes, “you never get a second chance to make a first impression.”
-Nowhere is this more true than with home sales.
+Nowhere is this truer than with home sales.
 Strong curb appeal can go a long way toward making up for other shortcomings.
 And don’t forget the backyard, too.
-A well-manicured front yard and a neglected back yard will make buyers wonder where else you are cutting corners.
+A well-manicured front yard and a neglected backyard will make buyers wonder where else you are cutting corners.
 To enhance your house’s exterior and curb appeal, check the following and repair as necessary:

-- Have to lawn edged, cut short and watered, and make arrangements to have this done again on a weekly basis while the house is on the market
+- Make arrangements for lawn care on a weekly basis while the house is on the market

 - Check the foundation, steps, walkways, walls and patios for cracks and crumbling